 - Map and Locations

-The MM program in performance with a concentration in musical theatre and opera performance provides students the opportunity to choose from two specific emphases: opera or musical theatre.
+The MM program in voice, music theatre and opera performance provides students the opportunity to choose from emphases in voice performance, music theatre performance or opera performance.
 Students have ample opportunities to study a wide variety of repertoire, including music theatre and opera.